 In this tutorial, we want to teach you to Install Apache Maven on Ubuntu 22.04.

-Apache Maven is a powerful build tool primary for Java software projects.
+Apache Maven is a powerful build tool primarily for Java software projects.
 It is implemented in Java which makes it platform-independent.

 Build tools perform the compilation, testing, packaging, and deployment of the final product.
 The advantage of performing these steps automatically instead of a human performing these steps is that the build is reproducible, faster, and less error-prone.